Skip to content

 Pros

-• +Strong Data Connectivity, allowing quick connections to a wide array of data sources including Excel, SQL, and cloud platforms.
+• +Strong data connectivity, allowing integration with a wide variety of data sources including databases and cloud applications.

-• +Advanced AI-powered features like Tableau Pulse and Tableau Agent for augmented analysis and proactive insights.
+• +Incorporation of AI-powered features like Tableau Agent and Tableau Pulse for automated insights and natural language queries.

 Cons